 He didn’t know what he was getting himself into any more than I did.

-As always, I began by reading from my book’s back cover a list of “How to Tell if You’ve Joined the ’Vast Right-Wing Conspiracy' ”
+As always, I began by reading from my book’s back cover a list of “How to Tell if You’ve Joined the ’Vast Right-Wing Conspiracy'”—things like:

 —“You’re actually relieved that your daughter plays with dolls and your son plays with guns.”

 —“You sit all the way through Dead Man Walking and at the end still want the guy to be executed.”

 —“At your kids’ back-to-school night, you are shocked to discover the only dead white male on your tenth-grader’s reading list is Oscar Wilde.”

 —“And by the end of the night you realize the only teacher who shares your values teaches phys ed.”